-5.3.1.
+5.3.2.
 Meals and Dietary Restrictions

-- Participants must abstain from all food and drink (except water) at least 4 hours prior to any safety laboratory evaluations and 10 hours prior to administration of PF-07321332/ritonavir and the collection of the predose PK sample and morning PF-07321332/ritonavir administration on Day 1 (P1) and Day 14 (P2). - Carbamazepine (Days 1-15 [P2]) can be administered with or without food on all study days except on Study Day 14 when dosing will be under fasting conditions.
-There are no water restrictions for carbamazepine dosing. - On days where no PK sampling is required, participants can resume normal intake of both food and water. - Noncaffeinated drinks (except grapefruit or grapefruit related-citrus fruit juices-see below) may be consumed with meals and the evening snack. - Lunch can be provided approximately 4 hours after dosing the last dose of the morning of either carbamazepine or PF-07321332/ritonavir. - Dinner can be provided approximately 9 to 10 hours after dosing the last dose of the morning of either carbamazepine or PF-07321332/ritonavir. - An evening snack may be permitted. - Participants will refrain from consuming red wine, grapefruit, or grapefruit related-citrus fruits (eg, Seville oranges, pomelos, fruit juices) from 7 days prior to the first dose of study intervention until collection of the final PK blood sample. - While participants are confined, their total daily nutritional composition should be approximately 55% carbohydrate, 30% fat, and 15% protein.
+- All study treatments, regardless of dosing regimen should be administered in the fasting condition (no food and drink except water).
+Specifically, morning doses should be followed by an overnight fast of approximately 8-10 hours.
+When PK is performed after the morning dose, a 4-hour fast should occur.
+Evening dose will be administered 1 hour before or 2 hours after a meal. - On days where no PK sampling is required, participants can resume normal intake of both food and water.

+- Noncaffeinated drinks (except grapefruit or grapefruit related-citrus fruit juices-see below) may be consumed with meals and the evening snack. - Lunch can be provided approximately 4 hours after dosing the last dose of the morning of either dabigatran or PF-07321332/ritonavir. - Dinner can be provided approximately 2 hours after dosing the last dose in the evening of either PF-07321332/ritonavir or ritonavir. - An evening snack may be permitted. - Participants will refrain from consuming red wine, grapefruit, or grapefruit-related citrus fruits (eg, Seville oranges, pomelos, fruit juices) from 7 days prior to the first dose of study intervention until collection of the final PK blood sample. - While participants are confined, their total daily nutritional composition should be approximately 55% carbohydrate, 30% fat, and 15% protein.
 The daily caloric intake per participant should not exceed approximately 3200 kcal.

-5.3.2.
+5.3.3.
 Caffeine, Alcohol, and Tobacco

 - Participants will abstain from caffeine containing products for 24 hours prior to the start of dosing until collection of the final PK sample of each study period. - Participants will abstain from alcohol for 24 hours prior to admission (except as stated above for red wine) to the CRU and continue abstaining from alcohol until collection of the final PK sample of each study period.
-Participants may undergo an alcohol breath test or blood alcohol test at the discretion of the investigator.

-- Participants will abstain from the use of tobacco or nicotine containing products for 24 hours prior to dosing and during confinement in the CRU.
+Participants may undergo an alcohol breath test or blood alcohol test at the discretion of the investigator. - Participants will abstain from the use of tobacco or nicotine containing products for 24 hours prior to dosing and during confinement in the CRU.

-5.3.3.
+5.3.4.
 Activity